Dry FliesCDC Captive Dun

 Overview

 This emerger pattern simulates a mayfly stuck in its shuck.
 It's tied with a trailing shuck of antron or Zelon, a biot or dubbed body, and a swept-back CDC wing.
-Often fished in slow water or eddies during a hatch, it's a subtle but deadly pattern for technical dry fly situations.
+Often fished in slow water or eddies during a hatch, it's a subtle but effective pattern for technical dry fly situations.

 Materials